Monday to Friday • 9AM to 1PM

-At Figment, we believe that creative expression and play are fundamental to every child’s emotional development.
-Monday through Thursday, Ms. Amy and Ms. Maggie lead kids through hands-on activities designed to spark each child’s unique imagination.
+At Figment, we believe that creative expression and play are fundamental to every child’s emotional development, and Monday through Friday, we lead the kids through hands-on activities designed to spark each child’s unique imagination.

 A typical day includes:

 - Circle Time for stories and songs